 Salinity or concentration of dissolved salts in the solution: Detector sensitivity increases exponentially as salt concentration increases.

-Atmospheric pressure or altitude: Pressure changes with change in altitude and changes in pressure affect the calibration of the partial pressure of oxygen which is being measured.
+Atmospheric pressure or altitude: Pressure changes with a change in altitude and changes in pressure affect the calibration of the partial pressure of oxygen that is being measured.

 Dissolved Oxygen -Measurement in Water Sources (Fig. 2):